Central Air Traffic Management Committee

-The Central Air Traffic Management Committee is an agency of the Central Committee of the Chinese Communist Party responsible for national airspace control.
+The Central Air Traffic Management Committee is a deliberative and coordinating body under the Central Committee of the Chinese Communist Party responsible for national airspace management.

 History

 On 30 January 30 1986, Deng Xiaoping, Chairman of the Central Military Commission, approved the establishment of the State Council and the Central Military Commission Air Traffic Control Committee, with a vice premier concurrently serving as the director of the National Air Traffic Control Committee.

 In October 2020, the National Air Traffic Control Committee was reorganized into the Central Air Traffic Management Committee.
 In March 2021, the new Central Air Traffic Management Committee was officially launched.

 Functions

 The committee is China's highest body regarding national airspace control.